Acra (fortress): Givati parking lot dig

 In November 2015 the Israel Antiquities Authority (IAA) announced the possible discovery of the ancient site for the Acra.
 While excavating the Givati parking lot south-west of the Temple Mount and north-west of the City of David, the archaeologists Doron Ben-Ami, Yana Tchekhanovets and Salome Cohen claimed that a complex of rooms and fortified walls they had unearthed was to be identified with the Acra mentioned in literary sources.
 This identification would, however, place it slightly south of previously suggested locations for the structure on the Ophel.
 Finds include fortification walls, a watchtower measuring 4 by 20 meters, and a glacis.
 Bronze arrowheads, lead sling-stones and ballista stones were unearthed at the site, stamped with a trident, the emblem of Antiochus IV Epiphanes.
 These are indicative of the military nature of the site and the efforts to take it.
 The excavation also yielded coins from the reigns of Antiochus IV through Antiochus VII, as well as a multitude of stamped Rhodian amphora handles.

-The Givati location has been doubted by Leen Ritmeyer due to its being too low on the hill to overlook the Temple Mount, as described in literary sources.
+The Givati location has been doubted by Leen Ritmeyer and other scholars due to its being too low on the hill to overlook the Temple Mount, as described in literary sources.
+Additionally, the archaeological data retrieved from the so-called fortification systems and glacis, including coins, pottery and weaponry do not align with the historical dating of the Seleucid Akra according to literary sources.